Office Hours: TBD

-ProjectStudents will work in groups of 2 on an original research project.
+ProjectStudents will work in groups of 2 or 3 on an original research project.
 At the end of the semester, each group will submit a workshop-quality paper and give a short presentation in class describing their work.
-A written project proposal will be due roughly six weeks into the semester.
+A written project proposal will be due roughly five weeks into the semester.
 We will discuss possible project ideas in class; however, you are encouraged to develop your own ideas.